Lake Skadar: Montenegro’s Freshwater Escape

 travelhelix tip: plan your trip to Lake Skadar so that you explore the lake in the morning, then have lunch, followed by an afternoon walk or hike around the charming village of Virpazar.

-After our late lunch and long day, it was now time to chase another sunset.
-During the 45-minute drive back to Sveti Stefan, we reflected — and agreed that Lake Skadar was a top highlight of our Montenegro experience.
+After our late lunch and long day, it was time to chase another sunset.
+During the 45-minute drive back to Sveti Stefan, we reflected on the day’s amazing aquatic adventure, and agreed that Lake Skadar had been the highlight of our Montenegro experience.